MSc in English Local History

 The Qualifying Test, which must be passed in order to proceed to the rest of the degree, consists of a total of three assignments related to the work of the first term.

 - Assignment 1: A review of a work of local history (500 words).
 10% of the marks for the test.

 - Assignment 2: An essay on issues relating to the nature of local history (2,000-2,500 words).
 40% of the marks for the test.

 - Assignment 3: An essay on issues relating to the sources and practices of local history, especially the relationship of fieldwork and/or quantification to other sources and approaches (2,500-3,000 words).
 50% of the marks for the test.

 The Final Examination

-The second part of the assessment determines the final classification of the MSc and comprises eight written assignments and a dissertation.
+The second part of the assessment determines the final classification of the MSc and comprises six written assignments and a dissertation.

 There will be 2 x 5,000 word essays for each of the Advanced Papers.
 (In total the essays for the Advanced Papers comprise 40% of the marks for the final examination.)

 There will be a dissertation of 15,000 words (The dissertation counts as 50% of the marks for the final examination.)

 Teaching and supervision on the MSc programme is provided by the Department’s University Lecturer, Dr Jonathan Healey, and specialist tutors from the Department and elsewhere in Oxford and further afield.